simrenbasra/simys-blog/_posts/2025-07-05-email_genie_part5.md

 </div>

 In the last post of the Email Genie series, I used a pre-trained Sentence Transformer to create embeddings for Enron emails and evaluated their quality.
 The next step is to begin the classification phase.
-To do this, I first need to label my emails to create a reliable ground truth for the classification models to learn from.
+To do this, I needed to label my emails to create a ground truth for the classification models to learn from.

-In this post, I’ll share the different topics I classified the emails into, explain how I completed the labelling process, and share some things I did to speed it up.
-While accuracy in labelling was important, I wanted to avoid spending too long on it.
+In this post, I’ll share the different categories I classified the emails into, explain how I completed the labelling process and share some things I did to speed it up.
+While accuracy in labelling was important, I wanted to avoid spending too long on it...

 <br>